USS Freedom (LCS-1): Operations

 On 15 January 2013, the U.S. Defense Department's director of operational test and evaluation released a judgement of the LCS in an annual study.
 The report said that Freedom was "not expected to be survivable" in combat.
 Helicopters on board the ship cannot tow its mine-hunting sensors, so it must rely on uncrewed systems for mine countermeasures, although those systems are not in service, and will not be for several years.
 Her 30 mm Mk44 Bushmaster IIs "exhibit reliability problems".
 The 57 mm Mk 110 gun is differently designed on the Freedom class, which cause vibrations at high speeds that make accurate firing difficult.
-The integrated weapons systems and air/surface search radar have “performance deficiencies” that affect the ship's “tracking and engagement of contacts”.
+The integrated weapons systems and air/surface search radar have "performance deficiencies" that affect the ship's "tracking and engagement of contacts".

-In early 2013, the vessel took part in the National Geographic TV show " INSIDE: 21ST CENTURY WARSHIP " along with Independence.
+In early 2013, the vessel took part in the National Geographic TV movie Inside: 21st Century Warship along with Independence.

 Freedom left for a 10-month deployment to Singapore, in March 2013.
 On 11 March 2013, Freedom became the first LCS to reach Hawaii.
 On 16 March, while en route to Singapore, the ship briefly lost power when one of the diesel engines shut down.
 On 18 April, Freedom arrived at the Changi Naval Base in Singapore, set to participate in joint military exercises.
 On 18–19 May, Freedom participated in the Republic of Singapore Navy's Open House 2013 at Changi Naval Base.
 Visitors to the Open House were allowed to board and visit Freedom.
 On 21 May, Freedom's first venture from Singapore harbor was cut short by another equipment failure, followed on 20 July 2013, by another breakdown requiring a return to port.
 The frequent breakdowns found the crew short of the Navy's sleep requirement, even with the maximum possible core crew and help from contractors and the mission module crew.
 Although billed as a trip for training and international cooperation exercises, Freedom conducted standard patrols while in the South China Sea.
 Despite suffering several breakdowns, the deployment was deemed a success from a research and development platform standpoint; while deployed for 10 months, the ship had 70 percent availability, on par with most other forward deployed ships in the fleet.

 In November 2013, Freedom delivered relief supplies to the Philippines, in the wake of Typhoon Haiyan, from 16 nmi off shore, using her own and another ship's helicopters.

 From 25 April–16 May 2014, Freedom conducted the future concept of operations (CONOPS) for crewed and uncrewed helicopters aboard littoral combat ships.
 Operations had the crewed MH-60R working together with the uncrewed MQ-8B Fire Scout.
 The demonstration included one MH-60R/S Seahawk and one MQ-8B flying with the surface warfare (SUW) mission package installed, intended to provide fleet protection against small boats and asymmetric threats.